richardmacduff/coderDojoTools/README.md

 ___

 ## What is CDT?
-CoderDojoTools (CDT) is a set of checklists and the "Gordon Model" set of rules to help a champion create and run a Coder Dojo
+CoderDojoTools (CDT) is a set of checklists and the "MacDuff Model" set of rules to help a champion create and run a Coder Dojo

 ## Who Is CDT For?
 The CDT is meant for the champion, of a Coder Dojo about to launch or already established.
 The CDT is meant to be the foundation of the dojo's standard operating procedures.